 If evidence must be taken elsewhere than in an EU Member State, the court will request the taking of evidence through a competent authority pursuant to the Convention on the Taking of Evidence Abroad in Civil or Commercial Matters.
 The court may also take evidence in a foreign state by intermediation of the ambassador representing the Republic of Estonia in such state or a competent consular official unless it is prohibited under the law of the foreign state.

 The party who provided evidence or requested the taking thereof may waive and withdraw evidence only with the consent of the opposing party, unless otherwise provided by law.

 A simplified procedure case may be reviewed in a written procedure.
 The court will then guarantee that the fundamental rights and freedoms and the essential procedural rights of the participants in proceedings are observed and that a participant in proceedings will be heard if he or she so requests.
 A court session need not be held for this purpose.
 The court may waive a written pre-trial procedure or the court session.

 1.7 Content of judgment

-A judgment consists of an introduction, conclusion, descriptive part and statement of reasons.
-In simplified proceedings the court may make a judgment without the descriptive part and statement of reasons.
-If the court conducts simplified proceedings in an action, it may confine itself in the statement of reasons for the judgment to setting out only the legal reasoning and the evidence on which the conclusions of the court are based.
+In the simplified procedure a court may make a judgment by omitting the descriptive part and statement of reasons or only indicate in the statement of reasons the legal reasoning and the evidence on which the conclusions of the court are based.